Massachusetts

 Massachusetts Data Privacy Laws: Security Rules & Consumer Rights (2026)

 Massachusetts takes a sectoral approach to data privacy.
-Rather than a single comprehensive privacy statute like those in California or Connecticut, the Commonwealth protects personal data through a combination of strict data security regulations, aggressive breach notification requirements, and a powerful consumer protection enforcement framework.
+The Commonwealth protects personal information through a combination of strict data security regulations, an aggressive breach notification law, a powerful consumer protection enforcement framework, and targeted sectoral statutes covering students, employees, and vehicle data.
+No single comprehensive consumer privacy law is yet in force.

-This guide covers every major Massachusetts data privacy law currently in effect, the pending comprehensive privacy legislation, and the technical requirements that businesses handling Massachusetts residents' data must follow.
+This guide covers every major Massachusetts data privacy law currently in effect, the pending legislation, the enforcement record, and what businesses and residents need to know right now.

-201 CMR 17.00 is the foundation of Massachusetts data privacy law.
-Effective since March 1, 2010, it is one of the most detailed data security regulations in the United States.
-The regulation was promulgated under the authority of Mass.
-Gen. Laws ch.
-93H by the Office of Consumer Affairs and Business Regulation.
+201 CMR 17.00 is the foundation of Massachusetts data privacy compliance.
+Effective since March 1, 2010, it is one of the most technically prescriptive data security regulations in the United States.
+The Office of Consumer Affairs and Business Regulation (OCABR) promulgated it under the authority of M.G.L. c.
+93H.

 Who Must Comply